jsmead39/raidsunlimited/resources/design-document.md

 • raidId (Partition key): String<p>
 • Date (GSI): Date

-Attributes : raidId, raidName, date, time, server, raidSize, requiredRoles, participants, raidObjective, List - Feedback (userId, rating, comments)
+Attributes : raidId, raidName, date, time, server, raidSize, requiredRoles, participants, raidObjective, List - , Feedback (userId, rating, comments)  ,  raidOwner

 **UserRaidsTable : This table allows us to fetch all raids a user has signed up for, and all users that have signed up for a particular raid.**